FUNDAMENTALS OF COMPUTER SCIENCE III

 Readings

 There will be assigned readings in the textbook and other resources.
-The readings are to be completed by the date shown on the calendar.
+The readings are to be completed by the date shown on the course calendar.
 Not all material in the reading will be covered in lecture or lab but you are still responsible for knowing it for quizzes and exams.
 Come to class prepared with any questions from the reading that you would like addressed.

 Lab Activities